rjd1/puppet-kafka_connect/README.md

 #### Pause a Connector

-The provider supports ensuring the connector state is either running (default) or paused.
+The provider supports ensuring the connector state is either running (default), paused, or stopped.
 Similar to removing, use the `ensure` key in the connector data hash and set it to 'paused'.

 ```yaml
 kafka_connect::connectors: